meganz/sdk/README.md

 ### Building tools

-Some common development tools should be available in the system to be able the build the MEGA SDK and the needed dependencies:
+Some common development tools should be available in the system to be able to build the MEGA SDK and the needed dependencies:

 - Git: Use the one from your system package manager or install it from https://git-scm.com
 - CMake 3.18 or higher: Use the one from your system package manager or install it from https://cmake.org

 #### Windows

-Ensure you have installed a working Visual Studio to build C++ sources and the Windows SDK in your system.
+Ensure you have installed Visual Studio, with the necessary components for building C++ sources, and the Windows SDK on your system.

 #### MacOS